 Pros & Cons

 We believe that this model is a great quality condenser microphone.
 Comparing it to the MXL 990, the MXL 770 microphone has the same great quality manufacturing.
-Just like the MXL 990, the MXL 770 offers a high-quality low noise FET preamp and a transformerless balanced output for a highly dynamic range with a little amount of generated noise.
-Also phantom powered, the MXL 770 comes with a shockmount which is meant to reduce mechanical vibrations.
-Furthermore, this product includes a low frequency roll-off in order to reduce unwanted bass frequencies.
+Just like the MXL 990, the MXL 770 offers a high-quality low noise FET preamp and a transformerless balanced output for a high dynamic range with a little amount of generated noise.
+Also phantom powered, the MXL 770 comes with a shock mount which is meant to reduce mechanical vibrations.
+Furthermore, this product includes a low-frequency roll-off in order to reduce unwanted bass frequencies.
 We really appreciated the warm sound of this product whilst it retains extra clarity at the top end.